-This Data Protection Agreement (“DPA”) forms a part of the Customer Terms and Conditions, entered between Customer and DiligenceVault Corp. (“DiligenceVault”) written software subscription agreement or master service agreement (in either case, the “Agreement”), unless the parties have entered into a superseding DPA agreement.
+This Data Protection Agreement (“DPA”) forms a part of the Terms and Conditions entered between Customer (as defined below) and DiligenceVault Corp. (“DiligenceVault”) (the “Agreement”), unless the parties have entered into a superseding DPA agreement.

-In the course of providing the Services under the Agreement, DiligenceVault may process certain Personal Data (such terms defined below) on behalf of Customers and where DiligenceVault processes such Personal Data for such purpose, the parties agree to comply with the terms and conditions in this DPA in connection with such Personal Data.
+In the course of providing the Services, DiligenceVault may process certain Personal Data (defined below), and where DiligenceVault processes such Personal Data, the parties agree to comply with the terms and conditions in this DPA in connection with such Personal Data.

 “Authorized Users” means an employee, client, or contractor whom Customer has authorized to use the Services.